 Credit card debt consolidation loans are a form of unsecured cash loans that allow borrowers to pay off their outstanding credit card, moving it all into one account, so they only have one payment to make.
 In most cases, the debt consolidation loans have a lower interest rate than the credit cards, so you are given the opportunity to save considerable amounts of money in the process of paying off their debt, and simplify your finances by only having to make one payment each month.

-What makes a good credit card debt consolidation loan
+What makes the best credit card debt consolidation loan

 The point of a credit card debt consolidation loan is to move all of your consumer debt to a single lender and, ideally, pay a lower interest rate on the money you owe.